-Spartanburg Day School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+Spartanburg Day School admits qualified students of any race, color, gender, religion, sexual orientation, and national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+Spartanburg Day School does not discriminate on the basis of race, color, gender, religion, sexual orientation, marital status, national or ethnic origin, age, veteran status, sex (including pregnancy), gender identity or the presence of disability in administration of its employment practices, educational policies, admissions policies, scholarship programs, and athletic or other school-administered programs.